-We, the citizens of the Duchy of Ursundova, in order to establish a just rule of law, provide for the common defense, and secure for ourselves and our posterity the blessings of a free people, do ordain and establish this Constitution as the supreme law of our nation.
+We, the citizens of the Kingdom of Ursundova, in order to establish a just rule of law, provide for the common defense, and secure for ourselves and our posterity the blessings of a free people, do ordain and establish this Constitution as the supreme law of our nation.

 In accordance with our laws, We recognize and endorse the Six Freedoms of the River.

 The people of the Kingdom of Ursundova shall be divided into three separate Estates.
 Each estate shall be granted rights and privileges and each estate shall bear responsibilities.
 No person shall be denied entry or passage into any estate for reasons not established in law.

 Citizens of Ursundova shall be any person who has taken the oath of citizenship and is not a member of either of the other estates.
 No law may be made that abridges the following rights of Citizens:

 - Freedom of Speech

 - Freedom of the Press

 - Freedom to petition the government for a redress of grievances